Deciding Where to Submit Your Work

 Read more about APCs and library support for open access publishing.

 The green open access model requires additional work on the part of authors, who must identify a subscription based journal which grants them the right to deposit their manuscript in an online repository.
-You can learn more about the different open access models and the implications for your research project here.
+Learn more about different open access models and their implications for your research.